Cynthiee/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that creates a directory in a directory
+script for moving a file